tjFogarty/tj-ie/src/site/posts/variable-fonts.md

 date: 2018-02-02T11:14:00+00:00
 permalink: "/variable-fonts/"
 layout: layouts/post.njk
 tags:
 - css
 ---

-I read a {% external-link "https://css-tricks.com/one-file-many-options-using-variable-fonts-web/" "great article about variable fonts" %} the other day, and saw that it&#8217;s possible to use animations.
+I read a [great article about variable fonts](https://css-tricks.com/one-file-many-options-using-variable-fonts-web/) the other day, and saw that it&#8217;s possible to use animations.

 Specifically, I wanted to look at scaling the weight since it can be much more granular with variable fonts.